loic-sharma/butter/README.md

         1. Build command
         1. Create command
         1. Etc...
+1. Clean up Butter.Windows.csproj.
+Move stuff to ephemeral
+1. Do a pass on runner app.
+Make sure it supports everything Flutter Windows does.
 1. Do a pass on TODOs.
 1. Check .NET public APIs.
 Make stuff internal.
 Add comments.